Statesboro Blues

 "Statesboro Blues" is a Piedmont blues song written by Blind Willie McTell, who recorded it in 1928.
 The title refers to the town of Statesboro, Georgia.
 In 1968, Taj Mahal recorded a popular blues rock adaptation of the song with a prominent slide guitar part by Jesse Ed Davis.
 His rendition inspired a recording by the Allman Brothers Band, which is ranked number nine on Rolling Stone magazine's list of the "100 Greatest Guitar Songs of All Time".
 In 2005, the Atlanta Journal-Constitution ranked "Statesboro Blues" number 57 on its list of "100 Songs of the South".
+“Statesboro Blues" was inducted into the Grammy Hall of Fame in 2017.

 Original song

 Although McTell was born in Thomson, Georgia, in an interview he called Statesboro "my real home."
 He made the first recording of the song for Victor, on October 17, 1928 (Victor #38001).
 The eight sides he recorded for Victor, including "Statesboro Blues", have been described as "superb examples of storytelling in music, coupled with dazzling guitar work."